akshayt23/TransactionsViewer/README.md

 - JUnit and Mockito for testing
 - Butterknife for view injection
 - Dagger 2 for dependency injection
-- JGraphT for graph algorithms
+- JGraphT for graph data structures and algorithms

 ##